cosargozukirmizi/tui-prevth/README.md

 Run by
 > ./a.out

-The program has been tested with GNU compiler g++-10 and above.
+The program has been tested to work with GNU compiler g++-10 and above.